footballhead/pre-ablo/README.md

 ## Making patches

 VCDIFF patches are made with [open-vcdiff](https://github.com/google/open-vcdiff).
+A precompiled version can be found in [!Tools/vcdiff.exe](!Tools/vcdiff.exe).

 To make creation and application of patches easier, I've made a Python UI with Gooey.
 Checkout the [!Tools/vcdiff-gooey](!Tools/vcdiff-gooey) submodule.